f4ebfd/cutscene-replacer/README.md

    removed after the program has run

-If something goes wrong, you should be able to just replace the `0a0000.win32.index` file from the backup and everything should still work.
+If something goes wrong, you should be able to just replace the `0a0000.win32.dat0` file from the backup and everything should still work.

 License
 -------
-The code is released in public domain, or under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) if you need an actual license for legal purposes.
+The code is released in public domain, or
+[Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/)
+if you need an actual license for legal purposes.